grid151/gridbase-samples/integration/manual-order-entry/README.md

 ## Add Note
-New notes can be added to the order by submitting an HTTP PUT request to /v1/notes/add/{orderId}.
+New notes can be added to a placed order by submitting an HTTP PUT request to /v1/notes/add/{orderId}.
 ### Required fields

 | Field Name | Field Description | Data Type |